THE ALMADRABA: CATCHING BLUE-FIN TUNA THE TRADITIONAL WAY

 Lovers of tuna come from all over Spain to enjoy the various festivals and routes celebrating the almadraba season.
 The towns have their own Rutas del Atun, which list restaurants and tapas bars offering inventive, beautifully-presented atun de almadraba tapas at a set price, for example 3 euros; maps are available to show you where participating restaurants are.

-Barbate has the Semana Gastronomica del Atun (Tuna Gastronomy Week) in May, which includes a competition for best tuna tapa.
+Barbate has the Semana Gastronomica del Atun Barbate traditionally has the ‘Feria de Atun’ (Tuna Fair) taking the form of stalls, exhibits, competitins singing and flamenco performances in the Feria Ground opposite the fishing port from 26th April to the 1st May 2023, followed by the Ruta del Atún in participating restaurants, which includes a competition for best tuna tapa, from 2nd May to 7 May 2023.
 In the Antigua Lonja (old fish market) they have special flamenco-accompanied visits, as well as masterclasses, show-cooking, tastings and other events.
-There's also a tuna museum, La Chanca, and the Almadraba Tuna Interpretation Centre.

 You can also taste atun de almadraba in restaurants all over Spain, but it's best when fresh from the sea.
 If you're lucky enough to try almadraba tuna in Andalucia, as well as savouring its extraordinary flavour, try to think about the arduous and complicated journey it has taken to arrive on your plate.